What drugs does HS 11352 apply to?

 HS 11352 does not apply to the sale and transport of marijuana, methamphetamine, or certain other drugs.
 For information on other California drug laws, please see:

-- Health & Safety Code 11379 (sale and transportation of methamphetamines),
+- Health & Safety Code 11379 (sale or transportation of methamphetamines),

 - Health & Safety Code 11360 (sale and transportation of marijuana),